bcaffo/regmodsbook/manuscript/01_introduction.md

 A line requires two parameters to be specified, the intercept and the slope.
 Let's first focus on the slope.
 We want to find the slope of the line that best fits the data.
 However, we have to pick a good intercept.
-Let's subtract the mean from bot the parent and child heights so that their subsequent means are 0.
+Let's subtract the mean from both the parent and child heights so that their subsequent means are 0.
 Now let's find the line that goes through the origin (has intercept 0) by picking the best slope.